CASTLE SQUARE TENANTS ORGANIZATION CHARITABLE TRUST

 • Tenant organizing

-Funding was initially targeted toward three Boston neighborhoods, the South End, Chinatown, and Lower Roxbury.
+Funding is targeted toward three Boston neighborhoods, the South End, Chinatown, and Lower Roxbury.
 Please note that the South End includes Bay Village; Chinatown includes the Leather District; and Lower Roxbury’s southern border is Malcolm X Boulevard/Dudley Street.
 Any questions about the service area should be addressed to Info.trust@cstoboston.org.

 Geography